Imanm02/Taaghche-BookCapture/README.md

 ### 1. Screenshot Capture Script
 This script automates the process of taking screenshots of each page of a book.
 It saves each screenshot as a JPEG file in a designated folder.

+**Usage:**
+- Run `python screenshot_capture.py`
+- Ensure the book is open and positioned correctly on your screen.
+- The script will automatically take screenshots and save them.

+### 2. Image Cropping & Renaming Script
+This script renames the captured image files sequentially and crops them to a specified size.